Shopify Analytics: The Store Owner's Guide to Better Data

 Shopify's analytics use cookies.
 Cookies require consent banners.
 Consent banners in Europe lose most of your data.

-When a visitor lands on your Shopify store and sees a properly implemented cookie banner with equally visible "Accept" and "Reject" buttons (as EU law now requires), the majority reject.
-Only 25.4% of EU visitors actively accept cookies.
+Here is how it plays out.
+A visitor lands on your store and sees a proper cookie banner with equally visible "Accept" and "Reject" buttons, as EU law now requires.
+Most of them reject.
+Only 25.4% of visitors actively accept cookies, so roughly three in four are gone before they click anything.
 In France, only 28% always accept.
 In Germany, fewer than 25%.
+The customers who care most about privacy are the ones you lose first.

-Every visitor who declines becomes invisible to your Shopify analytics.
-Their session, their product views, their add-to-cart, their purchase.
-All gone.
-Shopify's own Customer Privacy settings suppress all non-essential data collection when visitors decline.
-If someone declines cookies and then buys, that conversion is invisible to analytics and ad platforms.
+Every visitor who declines goes invisible to your Shopify analytics.
+Their session.
+Their product views.
+Their add-to-cart.
+Their purchase.
+All of it, gone.
+Shopify's own Customer Privacy settings suppress all non-essential data collection when a visitor declines.
+So someone refuses cookies, then buys, and that sale never reaches your analytics or your ad platforms.

-This isn't a minor gap.
-You're making product decisions, ad spend decisions, and inventory decisions based on data from less than a quarter of your actual visitors.
-And the missing data isn't random.
-Privacy-conscious visitors are a specific demographic segment, which means your analytics are systematically biased toward less privacy-aware audiences.
+This is not a rounding error.
+You're making product decisions, ad spend decisions, and inventory decisions on data from less than a quarter of the people who visit.
+And the missing three quarters are not random.
+Privacy-conscious visitors are a specific demographic segment, so your numbers quietly tilt toward the less privacy-aware shoppers.
+You optimize for the customers you can see.
+Not the ones you have.

 For a deeper look at the consent problem, see What Cookie-Banner-Free Analytics Actually Means.